springboardmentor054-coder/Expert-Decision-Replay-Platform/README.md

 export (PDF/Excel), full test suite, and production deployment hardening — these belong to Milestones 3–4 per the project plan.
 The data model already includes the pieces (status lifecycle, stakeholders, version history) those milestones will build on top of.

-## Note on this environment

-This code was written and syntax-verified here, but the sandbox has no internet access, so dependencies couldn't be pip-installed to run a live smoke test.
-Everything has been checked for correctness (imports, SQLAlchemy relationships, Pydantic schemas, route logic), but please run it locally per the steps above and let me know if anything needs adjustment — I can fix it immediately.